joaoaab/8PuzzleSolver/README.md

 ## TODO
 in order of importance :
-[] Implement some sort of parralellism so the rendering doesn't get stopped because the algorithm takes all the cpu time [] After completing the puzzle, the solution should be displayed step by step.
+- [ ] Implement some sort of parralellism so the rendering doesn't get stopped because the algorithm takes all the cpu time
+- [ ] After completing the puzzle, the solution should be displayed step by step.
-[] Implement a better UI so it's possible to set the board as you like, view all the steps of the solution
+- [ ] Implement a better UI so it's possible to set the board as you like, view all the steps of the solution
+- [ ] Implement for bigger boards ?

 ## Authors